Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are excellent misdirections.
-Clue 1 strongly suggests 'Sci-Fi' or 'Drama' with its focus on complex characters and philosophical themes.
-Clue 2 points directly to 'Sci-Fi' with advanced technology and space battles.
-Neither has any connection to 'Thriller' or 'Mystery'.
+These clues are highly effective at misdirecting to 'Action' by focusing on 'villains with amazing strength and power' and 'car chases, explosions, and fight scenes'.
+They are completely unrelated to 'Thriller' and avoid any overlap with the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices